 Clothing that is tight or short so as to cause distraction to others is not considered appropriate dress.
 Coats, gloves, bare midriff outfits, slashed clothing, spandex clothing, tank tops (no sleeves, scoop neck), halter-tops and see through tops cannot be worn in school.
 T-shirts, patches, or buttons that are considered obscene, suggestive, or have double meanings and disrupt the educational process are not permitted.
 Clothing styles or make-up that appear so extreme as to cause disruption in the classroom are not acceptable.
 Hats, bandanas (and any other head coverings) and sunglasses are not to be worn in school buildings.
 Hats, bandanas (and any other head coverings) and sunglasses that are worn to school must be kept in the student's locker during the school day and may not be carried to class.
 Chains greater than 1 foot and handcuffs are not to be brought to school.
 Student attire that advertises or portrays any tobacco product, alcoholic beverage product, or other controlled substance is prohibited along with any attire that is considered sexual or inappropriate for school, and sufficiently interferes with the educational process.
 Students in any grade, as long as they do not disrupt the educational setting, may wear shorts with an inseam of at least 4 inches.
 Skirts need to be at least fingertip length.
+Skirts must be within two inches of the top of the knee cap.
+All shirts must have sleeves.
 Appropriate footwear is to be worn at all times.
 No jeans may be worn with holes above the knees.
 No pajama pants may be worn.
 The above restrictions apply to both male and female students.
 Student backpacks, duffel bags, satchels, and similar items must remain in locker.
 Purses must be able to fit in the basket under the chairs on the desk and kept in the basket.
 If the purse will not fit in the basket underneath their chair, it must be kept in the locker.